-- The Indian monsoon is not only essential for food and water in India and Pakistan, but also feeds the Himalayan rivers which provide the water to China - China's north is already in severe drought, with plans for massive canals to bring water from the south (having taken Tibet) to northern China.
-An alarming ~1/2 of China's rivers have already dried up due to climate change and overuse - What if, after completing this vast expense, the Himalayan water source is already melted and drying up? - These areas are home to almost half the Earth's population.
+- The Indian monsoon is not only essential for food and water in India and Pakistan, but also feeds the Himalayan rivers which provide the water to China - China's north is already in severe drought, with plans for massive canals to bring water from the south (China having "assimilated" Tibet).
+An alarming 50% of China's rivers have already dried up due to climate change and overuse. - What if, after completing this vast expense, the Himalayan water source is already melted and drying up? - These areas are home to almost half the Earth's population.

-Amazon Droughts like that of 2005 - Expected to become "the norm" by late century.
+Amazon droughts like that of 2005 - Expected to become "the norm" by late century.
 That year, the Amazon dieback alone contributed fully 10% as much carbon as all human global carbon emissions